Skip to main content

 #

 Next, add server connection details to ~/.ssh/config.
-A typical configuration might look like this:
+A typical configuration looks like this:

 ~/.ssh/config